BloomTech-Labs/betterreads-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See 📱💻🖱[Frontend Documentation](https://github.com/Lambda-School-Labs/betterreads-frontend) for details on the frontend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+See 🔬⚗️🧪[Data Science Documentation](https://github.com/Lambda-School-Labs/betterreads-ds) for details on the data science of our project.